bribes/FaavJS/README.md

 player.servers.hypixel.networkLevel; //returns the players hypixel network level. player.servers.hypixel.karma; //returns the players hypixel karma.

-//im way to lazy to document all the hypixel stats so to see them all go to the website your using jsmc on and do player.servers.hypixel.stats in the inspect element console.
+//im way to lazy to document all the hypixel stats so to see them all go to the website you're hosting jsmc on and do player.servers.hypixel.stats in the inspect element console.
+Keep in mind that the player.servers.hypixel.stats thing is taken from the hypixel api.

 //HYPIXEL GUILDS
 player.servers.hypixel.guild.name; //returns the guild name of the guild the player is currently in.